 Guidance about genotoxicity (via insertional mutagenesis) and carcinogenicity risk assessment is generic, with no specific assays proposed.
-The traditional ICH (International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use) S1 test battery and life-time animal bioassays were designed for small molecules and are generally not applicable and insufficient for detection of potential carcinogenicity in humans for GTs.
-Therefore, more tailored approaches are actively encouraged, and a weight of evidence approach is advocated using all available data, both product specific as well as from similar or related products.
+The traditional ICH (International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use) S1 test battery and lifetime animal bioassays were designed for small molecules and are generally not applicable and insufficient for detection of potential carcinogenicity in humans for GTs.
+Therefore, more tailored approaches are actively encouraged, and a weight of evidence approach is advocated using all available data, both product-specific and from similar or related products.
 However, there is still no scientific consensus on the most appropriate approaches or models to assess the risk of insertional mutagenesis and potential carcinogenicity of vector-mediated GTs for regulatory purposes.
-Whilst both in silico and in vitro models are recommended in guidelines, and regulatory authorities state that animal studies should be reduced and avoided where possible, small animal in vivo studies are still often used despite concerns over their relevance.
+While both in silico and in vitro models are recommended in guidelines, and regulatory authorities state that animal studies should be reduced and avoided where possible, smallanimal in vivo studies are still often used despite concerns over their relevance.24

 There is a clear need for the development and use of approaches that can reliably detect potential carcinogenicity of GTs in humans.
-Ideally, these assays should be predictive, human-relevant, fast, cost-efficient and have reduced reliance on animals, and where possible, be amenable to use in the clinic.
+Ideally, these assays should be predictive, human-relevant, fast, and cost-efficient, have reduced reliance on animals, and, where possible, be amenable to use in the clinic.

-To action these concerns and to address the clinical need to accelerate the approval rate of investigational GT products, a group of invited expert scientists from industry, academia and regulatory authorities met to explore the principles and open questions on genotoxicity and carcinogenicity hazard identification, risk assessment and risk mitigation through non-clinical testing.
-Scientists were selected to cover expertise in different vector types, genotoxicity assessment, in vitro and in vivo genotoxicity models, regulatory and non-clinical risk assessment of gene therapy products.
-A set of consensus statements were drafted by a small coordinating group prior to the meeting of the expert group where the statements were amended and finalised.
+To action these concerns and to address the clinical need to accelerate the approval rate of investigational GT products, a group of invited expert scientists from industry, academia, and regulatory authorities met to explore the principles and open questions on genotoxicity and carcinogenicity hazard identification, risk assessment, and risk mitigation through nonclinical testing.
+Scientists were selected to cover expertise in different vector types, genotoxicity assessment, in vitro and in vivo genotoxicity models, regulatory and nonclinical risk assessment of gene therapy products.
+A set of consensus statements were drafted by a small coordinating group before the meeting of the expert group where the statements were amended and finalized.
 The intention was to achieve a high-level constructive, scientifically acceptable framework that could be agreed by all participants.
-The final report highlights areas of agreement, as well as areas where a consensus could not be achieved and is intended for wide dissemination within the relevant scientific and regulatory communities to facilitate further discussion and inform new assay development.
+The final report highlights areas of agreement, as well as areas where a consensus could not be achieved, and is intended for wide dissemination within the relevant scientific and regulatory communities to facilitate further discussion and inform new assay development.

-In this paper, we describe the scientific and regulatory background that led to this discussion, and present the consensus set of principles reached among scientists during a two-day workshop held in London on 7 and 8 March 2023, hosted by the UK National Centre for the Replacement Refinement and Reduction of Animals in Research (NC3Rs) and the UK Environmental Mutagen Society (UKEMS).
-Representatives from the FDA CBER/OTP, MHRA, PMDA and (CBG-)MEB attended the meeting in a mainly observational capacity and provided high level comments.
+In this article, we describe the scientific and regulatory background that led to this discussion, and present the consensus set of principles reached among scientists during a two-day workshop held in London on March 7 and 8, 2023, hosted by the U.K. National Center for the Replacement Refinement and Reduction of Animals in Research (NC3Rs) and the U.K. Environmental Mutagen Society (UKEMS).
+Representatives from the FDA CBER/ OTP, MHRA, PMDA and (CBG-)MEB attended the meeting in a mainly observational capacity and provided highlevel comments.
 The participation of regulatory agency representatives does not necessarily reflect the position of their respective agencies.